Please see Protecting Your Data on Your Mobile Device, updated January 2018.

 To help deter smartphone theft and protect your personal information, CTIA and participating companies created the "Smartphone Anti-Theft Voluntary Commitment."
 This commitment gives consumers – at no cost – additional protections in case their smartphones are lost or stolen.

 The wireless industry continues to work to deploy new technologies and tools to improve device theft deterrence tools.
 Consumers play a critical role, and using PINs, passwords and other features can help protect their mobile devices and personal information.
 There are also a number of apps that can locate, lock and/or erase your wireless device if it gets lost or stolen.
-Here are the lists for Android, BlackBerry, iOS (Apple), Symbian and Windows.
+Here are the lists for Android and iOS (Apple).

 Remember, your personal safety, not your smartphone, should always be your number one priority.